Guidance on the installation of your smart devices

 Ameren Illinois, Google and the Christopher & Dana Reeve Foundation are supporting the pilot that is employing staff members from Illinois' Centers for Independent Living to deliver the service in six communities across the state.
 The project was designed by the Smart Self Reliance Initiative in consultation with the Illinois Assistive Technology Program, the Illinois Network of Centers for Independent Living, and the Progress Center for Independent Living.
 Funding for project development was provided by the Illinois Science & Energy Innovation Foundation.
 Consumers can register for the assistance service through January 2024.
 Apply on this website on the Contacts Page.

 Illinois Smart Device Installer Directory

-A statewide directory of electricians, heating and air conditioning and home improvement contractors qualified to install smart devices in your home.
+A statewide directory of electricians, heating and air conditioning technicians, and home improvement contractors qualified to install smart devices in your home.

 The directory will include companies serving all 102 Illinois counties and will be searchable by zip-code and device type.
 Company entries in the Directory will include direct contact information, websites and any specialized services for older adults and people with disabilities.

 The Smart Self Reliance Initiative is the pursuit of several Illinois nonprofit organizations striving to advance the independence of older adults and persons with disabilities.
 We invite any organization interested in this mission to contact us to discuss opportunities to collaborate.